lukesherman/hdi_downscaling_mosaiks/data/preds/ReadMe.txt

 shapeName					- Common name for the ADM2 unit from geoBoundaries

-shapeID						- Unique identifier for each ADM1 unit from geoBoundaries
+shapeID						- Unique identifier for each ADM2 unit from geoBoundaries (primary key)